-Ocasio-Cortez, Omar, Tlaib reportedly will endorse Bernie Sanders
+Ocasio-Cortez, Omar, Tlaib set to endorse Bernie Sanders: reports

 At least three members of the “Squad” of far-left freshman members of Congress will reportedly endorse Sen. Bernie Sanders for president.

 Fox News has learned that Rep. Alexandria Ocasio-Cortez, D-N.Y., will appear with Sanders on Saturday in Queens, N.Y., at a “Bernie’s Back” rally designed to generate excitement for the senator’s campaign following his recent heart procedure.
+Rep. Ihan Omar, D-Minn., will also endorse the candidate, Fox News confirmed.

 SANDERS PROMISES NEW JOBS FOR 'TENS OF MILLIONS OF AMERICANS' DURING DEMOCRATIC DEBATE

-In addition, CNN reported that Reps.
-Ilhan Omar, D-Minn., and Rashida Tlaib, D-Mich., will endorse Sanders as well.
+In addition, CNN reported that Rep. Rashida Tlaib, D-Mich., will endorse Sanders as well.
 It was not immediately clear if Omar and Tlaib will appear at the same Sanders event.

 The endorsements would be a significant blow to the campaign of Sen. Elizabeth Warren, who like Sanders has been representing the party’s progressive wing.

-Word of the endorsements also followed Tuesday night’s democratic debate in Ohio, where Warren was under attack from multiple candidates after rising in the polls in recent weeks.
+Word of the endorsements also followed Tuesday night’s Democratic debate in Ohio, where Warren was under attack from multiple candidates after rising in the polls in recent weeks.

 CLICK HERE TO GET THE FOX NEWS APP